 In the two dimensional case, we compute the numerical solutions on meshes built with refinement ratio $\sigma=1/2$, see Figure \ref{subfig:2d-mesh}.
 A visualization of the solution (in the most singular problem we analyse) is given in Figure \ref{subfig:2d-nonlin-sol}.

 Writing $V(x) = -r^{-\alpha}$, we plot the curves of the errors in Figures \ref{fig:2d-nonlin-p050_k200} ($\alpha=1/2$), \ref{fig:2d-nonlin-p100_k200} ($\alpha=1$), and \ref{fig:2d-nonlin-p150_k200} ($\alpha=3/2$).
 In the case of the approximations with low polynomial slopes, all errors converge exponentially in the number of refinement steps, with the eigenvalue error converging faster than the norms of the eigenfunction error.
-A plateau due to the algebraic error is evident around $10^{-10}$.
-When the polynomial slopes are higher, the quadrature error --- not analyzed here, see \cite{Cances2010} for the analysis for $h$-type FE --- manifests itself more strongly and causes, in extreme cases, the total loss of the doubling of the convergence rate.
+Estimated errors tend to reach a plateau at values around $10^{-10}$.
+We conjecture this to be due to algebraic error, as the matrices resulting from the discretization are very ill conditioned for high levels of refinement \cite{Antonietti2011}.
+A comprehensive study of this effect and of the efficient preconditioning of this problem is out of the scope of the present work.
+When the polynomial slopes are higher, the quadrature error --- not analyzed here, see Ref.~\refcite{Cances2010} for the analysis for $h$-type FE --- manifests itself more strongly and causes, in extreme cases, the total loss of the doubling of the convergence rate.